 Code of Ethics

-This Code of Ethics establishes the standards and principles for ethical conduct that apply to Shakespeare Theatre Company collectively as an institution, and to all members of the Board of Trustees, staff, artists, fellows, interns, and others who are employed by or volunteering at Shakespeare Theatre Company.
+This Code of Ethics establishes the standards and principles for ethical conduct that apply to STC collectively as an institution, and to all members of the Board of Trustees, staff, artists, fellows, interns, and others who are employed by or volunteering at STC.
 We expect that these standards will be met by all STC members and will be enforced by policies as outlined in our Employee Handbook.

 As the nation’s premier classical theatre company, Shakespeare Theatre Company has become synonymous with artistic excellence and making classical theatre more accessible to audiences in and around the nation’s capital.
-The Company’s mission is to create innovative productions that inspire dialogue and connect classic works to the modern human experience.
+STC’s mission is to create innovative productions that inspire dialogue and connect classic works to the modern human experience.

-Shakespeare Theatre Company is dedicated to treating our board, staff, artists, partners, audiences and communities with dignity and respect.
+STC is dedicated to treating our board, staff, artists, partners, audiences, and communities with dignity and respect.
 We are expanding our Equity, Diversity, and Inclusion (EDI) efforts and writing Anti-Racism policies into all of our existing Human Resource materials.
 We are working to increase the representation of Black, Indigenous, and people of color (BIPOC), women, non-binary/gender non-conforming individuals, members of the LGTBQIA+ community, and people with disabilities in our applicant pool, on our staff, in our senior leadership and Board positions, and as participants in all programming.

-Shakespeare Theatre Company’s EDI Committee is instrumental in bringing staff together to discuss and address EDI issues, and EDI Committee efforts have led to important policy changes including more equitable hiring and recruitment policies, the practice of including gender pronouns in email signatures and during staff meetings, and Anti-Racist Theatre (A.R.T.) training for staff led by Nicole Brewer of Conscientious Theatre Training.
+STC’s EDI Committee is instrumental in bringing staff together to discuss and address EDI issues.
+EDI Committee efforts have led to important policy changes including more equitable hiring and recruitment policies and the practice of including gender pronouns in email signatures and during staff meetings.
 We are committed to supporting the work of the EDI Committee.